scottiemc7/TriggerStandaloneBuild/README.md

     Scott McClure
     scottie_DOT_mcclure@gmail.com

-## INSTALLATION:
+## Installation:
 1.Download `triggerstandalone.zip`
 2.Shutdown the TeamCity server.
 3.Copy the zip archive with the plugin into the <TeamCity Data Directory>/plugins directory.
-4.Start the TeamCity server: the plugin files will be unpacked and processed automatically
+4.Start the TeamCity server: the plugin files will be unpacked and processed automatically.

+## Build:
+1.Update path.variable.teamcitydistribution property in `build.properties` to point to your local TeamCity install
+2.Run Ant against the "dist" target.

-## LICENSE:
+## License:
 The MIT License (MIT)

 Copyright (c) 2013 Scott R McClure